 Before leaves emerge, Witchalder is covered with white, sweetly scented, bottlebrush flowers on the branch ends of its dense, rounded form.
 Native butterflies and insects flock to the blooms while birds love the cover of its blue-green foliage.
 This plant is tremendously disease and insect-resistant.
 It fits well in a woodland garden with azaleas and rhododendrons.
 To get the best floral and foliage display, give fothergillas as much sunshine as possible.
 Its yellow, orange, and red fall color are superb!

-Dependable and trouble free
+Dependable and trouble-free

-Fragrant flowers have unique shape
+Fragrant flowers have a unique shape

 Brilliant fall foliage colors are breathtaking

 Early bloom is a crucial spring nectar source

 Perfect as a specimen or for grouping

 The cool uplands of the southern Mid-Atlantic states and southern Midwest, south to Georgia and Alabama

 Map Credit: The Biota of North America Map Key: Green (native), Teal (native, adventive), Blue (present), Yellow (present & rare), Red (extinct)